larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     az group create --name OsTicketOnPremRG --location "East US"
 ```

-3. Execute the following command to deploy the ARM template.
+3. Execute the following command to deploy the ARM template

 ```bash
     az group deployment create --name OsTicketOnPremRG --resource-group OsTicketOnPremRG --template-uri "https://cloudworkshop.blob.core.windows.net/linux-lift-shift/onpremvmdeploy.json"
 ```
 4. This deployment will take about 5 minutes to complete.
 Wait until it has been deployed before moving on to the next step.

-5. Once the deployment has completed open the resource group **OsTicketOnPremRG** and review the deployment.
+5. Once the deployment has completed open the resource group **OsTicketOnPremRG** and review the deployment

     ![In the Resource Group blade, Overview is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image21.png "Resource Group blade")